CloudOrc/SolidUI-Website/docs/development/frontend-document.md

 This step is only required for the first use, if you already have a node environment, you can skip it

 Download Node.js locally and install it.
-Download address: http://nodejs.cn/download/ (It is recommended to use node v16 version >= linkis-1.3.2)
+Download address: http://nodejs.cn/download/ (It is recommended to use node v16 version)

 ### 1.2 Source code acquisition